Citi Simplicity Card benefits guide

 Citi Simplicity Card benefits

-The first thing you might notice is that the card is relatively low on bells and whistles, but don’t let the lack of rewards and benefits deter you.
-Depending on how much debt you stand to pay off with this card, it could still be worthwhile to own.
+The first thing you might notice is that the Citi Simplicity Card is relatively low on bells and whistles, but don’t let the lack of rewards and benefits deter you.
+Depending on how much debt you stand to pay off with this card, it could still be worthwhile to hold.

 0% intro APR offers

-First and foremost, the Citi Simplicity offers an exceptionally long 0 percent intro APR on balance transfers made within the first four months.
-You’ll get a full 21 months to pay off your debt, interest-free (followed by a variable APR between 17.74 percent to 28.49 percent).
-Compared to other balance transfer cards on the market, this is one of the absolute longest intro periods available—matched also by the no-annual-fee Citi® Diamond Preferred® Card.
+First and foremost, the Citi Simplicity offers an exceptionally long 0 percent intro APR on balance transfers made within the first four months — you’ll get a full 21 months to pay off your debt, interest-free (followed by a variable APR of 18.49 percent to 29.24 percent).
+Compared to other balance transfer cards on the market, this is one of the longest 0 percent intro APR periods available — matched also by the no-annual-fee Citi® Diamond Preferred® Card, which comes with a 0 percent intro APR on balance transfers for 21 months, followed by a variable APR of 17.49 percent to 28.24 percent.

-The Simplicity also offers a much shorter 0 percent intro APR on purchases for 12 months from the date of account opening, followed by 17.74 percent to 28.49 percent variable APR.
+The Citi Simplicity also offers a much shorter 0 percent intro APR on purchases for 12 months from the date of account opening, followed by 18.49 percent to 29.24 percent variable APR.

 Like many credit cards, you’ll enjoy fraud protection, meaning you won’t be responsible for unauthorized charges made to your account.
 Since this benefit comes through the Mastercard network, you’ll be able to report unauthorized charges through the Mastercard app for a quicker response.